sumin1457/ForestOS/docs/key_architectural_decision.md

-of every instance, but selectively: a node stays under one Tbox class, and multiple *instances* of that class exist, each tagged with a different `hasSystemState` — but only at nodes that are genuine divergence points or structurally pivotal for what happens next.
+of every instance, but selectively: a node stays under one Tbox class, and multiple *instances* of that class exist, each tagged with a different `hasSystemState` — but only at nodes that are genuine divergence points or structurally crucial for what happens next.
 Most of the cascade doesn't need this; only the nodes where physiological and pathological paths actually diverge do.